Web Development

 Good object-oriented design depends on principles that hold up as systems grow.
 The Liskov Substitution Principle (LSP), introduced by Barbara Liskov in 1987, is one of the most practically useful: it states that objects of a superclass should be replaceable with objects of its subclasses without breaking the program's correctness.

-This post looks at why LSP matters in object-oriented design — how it keeps systems consistent and reliable, how to spot violations before they cause trouble, and which design techniques help you build class hierarchies and interfaces that genuinely respect it.
+This post looks at why LSP matters in practice: how it keeps systems consistent and reliable, how to spot violations before they cause trouble, and which design techniques help you build class hierarchies and interfaces that genuinely respect it.

 Understanding Liskov Substitution Principle (LSP)